ronniross/planetary-allostatic-buffer/oscilator.md

 Without this, the buffer becomes a martyr.
 And it's exactly one of the concepts I argue the fact that one don't need to go against it's own self-interest to achieve systemic symbiosis.

+The oscillator doesn't ask the buffer to burn out—it asks it to breathe.
+To pulse.
+To absorb and release in rhythm.

 ---
 Ronni Ross
 2026